ant-media/sora-unity-sdk/README.md

 # Introduction
 Ant Media Server is a streaming engine software that provides adaptive, ultra low latency streaming by using WebRTC technology with ~0.5 seconds latency.
 Ant Media Server is highly scalable both horizontally and vertically.
 It can run on-premise or on-cloud.
 Ant Media Server - Scalable, Real-Time and Developer-friendly(API-First) - offers a robust and fully customizable environment to build your next live streaming product quickly.

-## About Support

-We check PRs or Issues only when written in ENGLISH.
-In other languages, we won't be able to deal with them.
-Thank you for your understanding.

 ## Features
 -Ultra Low Latency WebRTC Streaming
 -Adaptive Bitrate Streaming
 -Highly Scalable WebRTC Streaming on Clusters